Veteran Exemptions

 Service Connected Disability Exemption - $5,000

 This exemption is available to any property owner who is a permanent resident of the state of Florida and a Veteran.
 Veterans entitled to this exemption must submit a letter from the Veterans Administration (Summary of Benefits) stating a service connected permanent disability to a degree of 10% or more.
-The un-remarried surviving spouse of such a disabled ex-servicemember is also entitled to the exemption.
 This letter can be obtained by contacting the Department of Veterans Affairs at (800) 827-1000 and requesting the form letter listed above.
+The un-remarried surviving spouse of such a disabled ex-service member is also entitled to the exemption.

 Total and Permanent Disability Exemption (Service Connected) – Ad Valorem Taxes Waived